jo3yy/jo3yy/README.md

 Hi!

-Im, Joey and I'm an inspiring Full-Stack developer in the MERN Stack.
+Im, Joey, I'm DevOps Engineer and a Full-Stack developer in the MERN Stack.
-My background has been more Infrastructure/Ops background, but now want to focus more on 'Dev'

-Currently on my 'Learners Permit' but an improving each day.
+Trying to improve everyday, i code more than i commit publically.
-This repo should give you a brief standing of my current skillset level
+This repo should give you a brief standing of my current skillset level (well not really 😀)

-😀
+Happy Coding!